Guzhuang (costume): and

-Some of the early Chinese movies depicting guzhuang were based on Chinese opera play and Chinese folklore, such as Liang Zhu tongshi (1926) and White Snake (1926) released by Tianyi Film Companyi; Liang Shanbo and Zhu Yingtai produced in 1953 by the Shanghai Film Studio.
+Some of the early Chinese movies depicting guzhuang were based on Chinese opera play and Chinese folklore, such as Liang Zhu tongshi (1926) and White Snake (1926) released by Tianyi Film Company; Liang Shanbo and Zhu Yingtai produced in 1953 by the Shanghai Film Studio.

 , , and

 The tradition of Wuxia is over two thousand years old having been passed through Chinese folklore, novels, historiography, and popular performing traditions (such as Tanci and Chinese opera).
 The origins of Wuxia genre in cinema, however, is quite recent and emerged in the 20th century.
 In cinema, the Wuxia genre can be traced back to the guzhuangpian and shenguaipian genre as one of its derivatives.

 The shenguaipian (神怪片) genre, which often depicts Xian-immortals and demons, was also developed in the 20th century and was also a derivatives of the guzhuangpian.

-The Wuxia genre was initiated by the Tianyi Film Companyi in 1925.
+The Wuxia genre was initiated by the Tianyi Film Company in 1925.
 The early Wuxia genre, however, was also not always guzhuangpian; and therefore, it did not always involve the wearing of guzhuang.
 In the 21st century, the Wuxia genre can be a guzhuangpian and a shenguaipian movie.
 The Wuxia genre tends to dress its characters into guzhuang.

 The Xianxia genre, which has grown in popularity in the 21st century, is a sub-genre of Wuxia.
 The Xianxia genre typically involves Xian-immortals and immortality cultivation.